Cryptofer/Sentinel/README.md

 1. Generate cryptographically random UID with the length of 48 for the requesting user.
 2. Create the fingerprint for the user based on his IP Address, User Agent and unique UID.
 Encrypted with SHA256.
 3. Set an expiry time for the token
-4. Create a success Checksum with the user's Fingerprint and expiry time, using a symmetric encryption algorithm AES (AES-128-CTR) with the keys defined in the **config** file.
+4. Create a success Checksum with the user's Fingerprint and expiry time, using a symmetric encryption algorithm AES (AES-128-CTR) with the defined keys.
 5. Insert the user Checksum & UID in the cookies.

 The session validation steps listed as so.